DavidLucha/StimControl/README.md

 ### Categoricals
 I used categoricals because they're the easiest way I could find to dynamically code dropdowns for component config.
 If you ever end up wanting to use them elsewhere, first reconsider.
 Then, if you're ABSOLUTELY SUREhere are some things that helped me:

-if you want to extract the value from a categorical, you need to extract it from its categories() like this:
+if you want to extract the value from a categorical, I extracted it from its categories() like this:
 ```
 newVal = src.Data.values{rownum};
     if iscategorical(newVal)